pmiggs/Py-Maze_Pathfinder/README.md

 This is definitely a "brute force" way of coding, where I used nested loops to iterate through each pixel in the image.
 For each pixel, the code checks if the value is 0 (black).
 If it is, it sets the corresponding element in the maze array to 1 (a wall).
 Otherwise, it sets it to 0 (a path).

-Calling out the maze function, it now looks like this:
+Calling out the maze function, it now looks like this (albeit truncated):

 <img src="Binary Maze Array.png" width="200" height="200">